Ali-Parandeh/Udacity_AI_Programming_ND_Exercises/README.md

-# Udacity AI Programming ND Exercises
+# Udacity AI Programming Nanodegree
 A collection of exercises and mini-projects I have completed as part of my Udacity AI Programming Nanodegree Programme.

 The nanodegree included a series of projects, mini-projects and quizes which are included in this repo.